elhoucine/sui-todo-app/README.md

 ### Styling & Customization:

-There are ways to customize the styling of these components to adapt to your project trough theming, and also tools to create other components specific to your project, and a studio to showcase & document them.
+There are ways to customize the styling of these components to adapt to your project trough theming, and also tools to showcase & document them.
 More to that later.